Racer X (band): Reemergence

 After departing Mr. Big in 1997 after the recording of the Hey Man album, Gilbert started a solo career releasing King of Clubs.
-Paul received an email from a man Australia bashing him with anger, the famous "Snakebyte" email.
+Paul received an email from a man in Australia bashing him with anger, the famous "Snakebyte" email.
 In the email he chastised Paul for the more pop-oriented music on his solo records and accused him of forgetting his shred metal roots.
 Paul was apparently inspired to record heavy metal and decided to reform Racer X. Gilbert was joined by every original member except Bruce Bouillet, who did not choose to return.
 In mid-1999, the band recorded Technical Difficulties.
 The album went gold in Japan, and Racer X's new record label requested a follow-up.
 In late 2000, the band released what is recognized by many fans as their best album to date, Superheroes.
 The album's packaging featured pictures of the band members dressed as superheroes.
 Gilbert became the Electric Bat, Martin became Motorman, Alderete became The X-tinguisher, and Travis became Cowboy Axe.
 The record was mixed by former Racer X guitarist, Bruce Bouillet.
 In order to further capitalize on their new-found success in Japan, Universal Japan requested that the band record a live show for another live CD and DVD.
 On May 25, 2001, the band played their first live performance in thirteen years at the Whisky a Go Go in Los Angeles.
 The show was recorded for both audio and video, and in 2002, both the CD and DVD were released under the name Snowball of Doom, which is a reference to fact that the band is still "rolling along" after fifteen years, but was still unable to secure a major American record label contract.